3191110276/intro-to-kubernetes/0_Environment_Setup/README.md

 ![CCP setup](img/ccpsetup.png?raw=true "CCP setup")

-Fill out the page as shown in the image, and then continue to the next page:
+Fill out the page as shown in the image, and then continue to the next page by clicking "Next":

 ![CCP provider](img/ccpprovider.png?raw=true "CCP provider")

+On this page, you can provid the settings for the infrastructure used by our cluster.
+In our case, we don't have much choice.
+Fill out all the fields as shown in the picture and continue by pressing "Next":

 ![CCP node](img/ccpnode.png?raw=true "CCP node")

 ![CCP node2](img/ccpnode2.png?raw=true "CCP node2")